Microsoft Intune Integration

 2. **Configure Asset Panda Integration**: Map the Intune device data fields within Asset Panda for accurate synchronization.

-3. Sync Devices and Data: Sync your devices from Intune to Asset Panda, ensuring real-time updates and accurate tracking.
+3. **Sync Devices and Data**: Sync your devices between Intune and Asset Panda, ensuring up-to-date tracking and consistency.

 Prerequisites